Drunk and Disorderly

 This charge can often be paired with other offenses, and the prosecution would demand the strictest possible sentence.

-You cannot afford to take a Drunk and Disorderly conduct charge lightly as a conviction can result in a permanent criminal record.
+You cannot afford to take a Drunk and Disorderly conduct charge in the Pittsburgh area lightly as a conviction can result in a permanent criminal record.
 We at Sean Logue Law will do whatever it takes to prove that you were innocent of the charges against you, and that you have been charged by overzealous police officers.

 Don’t delay!
-Waiting to hire an attorney can result in a poorer outcome for your case than you deserve.
+Waiting to hire a Pittsburgh attorney can result in a poorer outcome for your case than you deserve.

 If you want to discuss your case regarding Drunk and Disorderly conduct, come to the office of Sean Logue Law for a free consultation.
 You can call us at 1-844-PITT-DUI or 412-389-0805, or contact us online.